OWASP/www-policy/procedures/new-chapter-creation.md

 * Send out a Welcome letter in email to leaders.
 * Resolve and Close the JIRA ticket.

-### SLA Response to all JIRA tickets requests is 144 working hours; pauses when ticket is set to "Waiting for Customer"
+### SLA Response to all JIRA tickets requests is 144 working hours; pauses when ticket is set to "Waiting for Customer Response"
 Issues with current policies that are blockers, risks, or issues:
 * Delay in Chapter policy, Chapter Handbook, Leadership policy
 * leadership@owasp.org Google group is not current leaders